fastoch/Podman-Tutorial/README.md

 To check if a container is running: `podman ps`
 To see all containers and their current status: `podman ps -a`

 We can use the `--name` flag when creating a container.
-If we don't specify a container name, podman gives it a random name.
+If we don't specify a container name, podman will give it a random name.

 ---